-MWD's water revenue debt includes \$3.2 billion in fixed rate obligations and \$825 million (20% of total debt) in variable rate obligations.
-In addition to outstanding revenue bonds, MWD has \$37.3 million in outstanding general obligation debt.
+MWD's leverage will remain slightly elevated but manageable, reflecting the large scale capital projects that the district is undertaking to ensure redundancy of regional water supplies.
+Inclusive of the Series 2021A issuance, MWD's water revenue debt includes \$3.7 billion in fixed rate obligations and \$824.9 million (20% of total debt) in variable rate obligations.
+(See Exhibit 3.)
+In addition to outstanding revenue bonds, MWD has \$32.2 million in outstanding general obligation debt.